nxrmrz/neo4j-sandbox/README.md

 The formula in pseudocode would be:
 ```
-- Filter our graph to only have Ed Chowder's holdings and their Daily Close values on 2018-05-15
+- Filter our graph to only have Ed Chowder's mutual holdings and their Daily Close values on 2018-05-15
 - For each holding, get the percentage that holding represents in the fund's assets, divide that by 100, and multiply this by the fund's total asset amount
 The result above is multiplied to the holding's close value
-Then the result above is summed up for all holdings
+Then the result above is summed up for all holdings in each fund.
 ```

 In cypher query, the above is: